Music of the Fallout series: Co-opted or false nostalgia, repurposing, and revived interest of music

 In 2017, singer Dion DiMucci filed a lawsuit against video game publisher ZeniMax Media for the use of "The Wanderer" in the 2015 television commercials for Fallout 4.
 The lawsuit alleged the commercials "were objectionable because they featured repeated homicides in a dark, dystopian landscape, where violence is glorified as sport" as well as being "repugnant and morally indefensible".
-DiMucci invoked a clause that he wasn't given an opportunity to reject the ads and was seeking "in excess of $1 million" in damages for the association of his song with "immoral images".
+DiMucci invoked a clause that he was not given an opportunity to reject the ads and was seeking "in excess of $1 million" in damages for the association of his song with "immoral images".
 In a subsequent editorial by Justin Woo, he noted that the descriptions of "repeated homicides" and the character "hunting for victims to slaughter" alleged in the lawsuit did not appear to match the official trailer which shows no images of murder or manslaughter against human beings.
-He notes there are other unofficial, but popular videos with "2.8 million views [using] footage from original Zenimax / Bethesda-created commercials.
+He notes there are other unofficial, but popular videos "[using] footage from original Zenimax / Bethesda-created commercials.
 It has a body count so high that I'm not even going to bother enumerating it" and hypothesizes "that someone, either DiMucci or a person acting on his behalf, went to Google up 'Wanderer' and 'Fallout' and found Valenzuela's video, thinking it was an official release from Zenimax".
 Arbitration was compelled in 2018 in Dion DiMucci v.
-ZeniMax Media Inc. As of 2021 no further information about the lawsuit has come to light, but the original embedded video link to the trailer in the articles was made private and unviewable.
+ZeniMax Media Inc.